 For further detailed information and resources on how to write a Knowledge Summary, please read our guidelines for authors.

-Check out our published Knowledge Summaries for examples of how yours should look (or just for some inspiration).
+Check out the previous winners' Knowledge Summaries below, along with further published Knowledge Summaries in Veterinary Evidence, for examples of how yours should look (or just for some inspiration).

 Once completed, submit your Knowledge Summary to Veterinary Evidence.

 Carla Husband, Abbie McMillan and Lauren Sweeney - An assessment of the impact of educational interventions on hand hygiene compliance

 First place went to the University of Bristol Vet Nursing students Carla Husband, Abbie McMillan and Lauren Sweeney for their Knowledge Summary: